 Improved seasonal soil moisture forecasts using SMAP data will directly benefit famine early warning systems particularly in sub-Saharan Africa and South Asia, where hunger remains a major human health factor and the population harvests its food from rain-fed agriculture in highly monsoonal (seasonal) conditions.
 In the temperate and extra-tropical latitudes, freeze/thaw measurements from SMAP will benefit environmental risk models and early warning systems related to the potential expansion of many disease vectors that are constrained by the timing and duration of seasonal frozen temperatures.
 SMAP will also benefit the emerging field of landscape epidemiology (aimed at identifying and mapping vector habitats for human diseases such as malaria) where direct observations of soil moisture and freeze/thaw status can provide valuable information on vector population dynamics.
 Soil moisture in the upper layer has a direct effect on dust generation and air quality in desert and arid environments.
 Indirect benefits will also be realized as SMAP data will enable better weather forecasts that lead to improved predictions of heat stress and virus spreading rates.
 Better flood forecasts will lead to improved disaster preparation and response.
 Soil moisture provides more accurate information on the state of saturated soils that impacts stream flow, nutrient loading and turbidity; and these both lead to better management of urban water supply and quality.

 Information on surface soil moisture and freeze/thaw is critical to evaluating ground trafficability and mobility.
 The integration of soil moisture has been determined to be the single most critical parameter in state-of-the-ground models.
 Soil moisture and freeze/thaw data are also key to a broad array of military and civil works capabilities including road and bridge building, dam and levee assessment/construction, and tactical decision aid design and development.
 Weather models need maps of the soil moisture and freeze/thaw variables to initialize forecasts for low-level fog, aviation density altitude, and dust generation.
-SMAP soil moisture and freeze/thaw information exceed current capability in terms of resolution, sensitivity, coverage, and sensing depth.
-Furthermore, radar observations over oceans and water bodies yield information on ice cover at high resolution and regardless of illumination.
+SMAP soil moisture and freeze/thaw information provide excellent capability in terms of resolution, sensitivity, coverage, and sensing depth.

 The SMAP Applications Program was initiated to integrate applications needs into mission planning as encouraged by the US Congress, the National Research Council, and the NASA Earth Science Division.
 Roles and responsibilities evolved as the Program developed and as needs became apparent.
 The SMAP Applications Program follows an Applications Plan that is updated continuously as the SMAP mission proceeds through its development and operational phases.